 Determining the age of the ice in an ice core can be done in a number of ways.
 Counting layers, chemical analysis and mathematical models are all used.

-A variety of methods are used to date an ice core.
-The most direct method is to count annual layers in much the same way that tree-rings can be counted to determine the age of the tree.
+Annual layers of snowfall recorded in an ice core can be counted — in much the same way that tree-rings can be counted — to determine the age of the ice.

 Where layer-counting is not possible, dating generally relies upon mathematical models of ice flow.

-Another useful technique is to identify events which are seen in other types of climate records, such as historical, tree ring and sedimentary records.
+Another useful technique is to identify events that are verified by other types of climate records, such as historical, tree ring and sedimentary records.
 These all have independent methods of dating, and so the timing of a major climate shift or volcanic eruption can be used to synchronise the age scales.